-Christian diet guru and 'Tarzan' actor are among 7 presumed dead in plane crash
+Christian diet guru and 'Tarzan' actor are among 7 presumed dead in plane crash near Nashville

 "Gwen Shamblin Lara was one of the world's most kind, gentle, and selfless mother and wife, and a loyal, caring, supportive best friend to all.
 She lived every day laying down her own life to ensure that others could find a relationship with God," Remnant Fellowship Church said in its statement.
 "Her wonderful and supportive husband, Joe Lara, will also be greatly missed. "

+Michael Shamblin, Gwen Shamblin Lara's son, thanked all the first responders and law enforcement who worked at the crash site.

+"My family is just asking for prayers at this time and we hope everyone who was affected, especially the children of the other passengers know that they are very loved and we hope to take special care of their needs in these coming years," he said in the statement.

 The Walterses and the Martins joined the church in the late 1990s, according to the church's website.
-Hannah helped oversee the church's youth group, according to the site.
+Hannah helped oversee the church's youth group.

 The church said all were Remnant Fellowship leaders "who were very involved in the community and loved by many."

-CNN has made efforts to contact relatives of those who died in the crash for comment.
+CNN is trying to reach the relatives of those who died in the crash for comment.

 The plane was bound for Florida's Palm Beach International Airport when it crashed, Rutherford County spokesperson Ashley McDonald said.

 The aircraft was registered to JL & GL Productions LP, located in Bradwell, Tennessee, according to a Federal Aviation Administration registry.
-JL & GL Productions LP was owned by Gwen Shamblin Lara, according to the Tennessee Secretary of State's website.
+JL & GL Productions LP was owned by Gwen Shamblin Lara, according to the Tennessee secretary of state's website.

 Dive teams have recovered several components of the plane and human remains from the lake, officials said Sunday.

-The debris field is about a half-mile wide, Rutherford County Fire Rescue Capt.
+The debris field is about a half mile wide, Rutherford County Fire Rescue Capt.
 John Ingle said.

-Recovery teams plan to work at the site until dark Sunday, and again on Monday.
+Operations at the crash site stopped Sunday night and recovery and investigation efforts were to resume Monday morning, a news release from the county government said.

+"On behalf of all agencies that have responded or contributed to this incident in any way, we extend our sincere condolences to the families and friends affected by this tragedy," Rutherford County Fire Rescue Capt.
+Joshua Sanders said in the release.
+"We are committed to working with our federal partners to do everything we can to bring closure to those impacted by this incident."